Qbeast-io/qbeast-spark/README.md

 ### Pre: Install **Spark**
 Download **Spark 3.1.1 with Hadoop 3.2**, unzip it, and create the `SPARK_HOME` environment variable:<br />

-**Note**: You can use Hadoop 2.7 if desired, but you could have some troubles with different cloud providers' storage, read more about it [here](docs/CloudStorages.md).
+>:information_source: **Note: You can use Hadoop 2.7 if desired, but you could have some troubles with different cloud providers' storage, read more about it [here](docs/CloudStorages.md).**

 ```bash
 wget https://archive.apache.org/dist/spark/spark-3.1.1/spark-3.1.1-bin-hadoop3.2.tgz